Herbert Gidney: Early life and sports career

 Gidney was selected to represent the United States at the 1908 Summer Olympics in London in the men's high jump event.
 At first, he placed third in his heat and was eliminated, losing to Otto Monsen of Norway and Edward Leader of England.
 Afterwards, he complained about the conditions of where he jumped.
 As a report in the Warren Evening Mirror said, "H. A. Gidney was defeated by Monson of Norway and Leader of England, but after the other sections had concluded a protest was entered on the ground that the spot where the other sections were contended were more favorable than the first section."
 His protest was upheld and he was allowed to jump again, and won the heat.
 However, in the finals he was only able to reach fifth place.

-An article from the Montpelier Morning Journal described him as follows: "Few, if any, athletes in New England have ever won more championships than Herbert A. Gidney ...
-Certain it is that no track or field man ever lifted himself into such widespread popularity or given such repeated evidences of his worth on many field of competition, both here and abroad ...
-He has repeatedly conceded liberal handicaps in his favorite event, and his consistent worth is readily seen from the fact that he has won more prizes from scratch than any athlete in New England, with the probable exception of Bill Coe.
-Over 250 trophies of his prowess adorn his home, prizes representing victories over athletes of the highest calibre in this and other lands.
-He is the type of athlete whose temperament is such that to know him is but to regard him personally as well as for his athletic talents.
-Never ostentatious, modest in speech as well, his friends are numbered in legions, while his ability is recognized wherever athletics hold sway.
-His reputation will live long after he has forsaken the jumping path, for Herbert Gidney, has come to be regarded by all as a gentleman, an athlete, a champion."
+In 1909, Gidney competed at the Canadian national championships and won two events.
+He retired in 1912 from athletics.
+Gidney had collected over 250 trophies from tournaments won by that time.

+An article from the Montpelier Morning Journal described him as follows:

+Later life

 During the later stages of his athletic career, Gidney worked as an auditor for the Malden & Melrose Gas Company.
 He served in World War I, as part of the 2nd Battalion, 151st Depot Brigade from Camp Devens.
 He eventually became the commander of a brigade and reached the rank of major.
 He also served as the chief of finance in the ordnance department of the Army, being named a colonel.

 Following the war, Gidney became the chief accounting officer of Gulf Oil in 1920.
 In 1925, he became a comptroller, and in 1933, he was made vice president.
 He became a company director in 1941.
 Gidney lived in Venice, Florida, for the last years of his life, and died at a hospital in Fort Lauderdale in 1963, at the age of 81.